chayner/one-story-ebook/_includes/week6.md

 __Jacob sees the ladder to Heaven.
-Joseph pictures Christ’s suffering, rejection, and elevation to the throne.__
+Joseph pictures Christ's suffering, rejection, and elevation to the throne.__

 Sometimes, like Jacob, we are surprised to learn that God has always been here.
 As believers, Christ serves as our ladder to Heaven.